mAd-Lala/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that Prints Hello, World
+Write a script that displays a confused smiley "(Ôo)